svenaan/f5-azure-arm-templates/experimental/solutions/autoscale/ltm/new_stack/README.md

   - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
   - After deploying the template, if you make manual changes to the BIG-IP configuration, you must see [this section](#backup-big-ip-configuration-for-cluster-recovery).
   - For important information on choosing a metric on which to base autoscaling events and the thresholds used by the template, see [Scaling Thresholds](#scaling-thresholds).
+  - You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP licenses in order to license BIG-IP VEs using BYOL licenses.
+This solution only supports only BIG-IQ versions 5.0 - 5.3, and your BIG-IQ system must have at least 2 NICs.

 ## Security